iyifr/h4/README.md

 This is a design philosophy from [h3](https://h3.unjs.io).

-I'm working on adding an exhaustive list of composable utilities for adding functionality to your server.
+I'm working on adding an exhaustive list of composable utilities for easily extending functionality of your server.

-Support for more utilities will be added soon along with a guide to creating your own.
+More utilities will be added with each release and soon a guide to creating your own utils will be published.

 ### `readRequestBody`